-First impressions count for everything when it comes to rental property, it's vital your property looks its best for potential tenants.
-Maintaining this condition for all your viewings will give you the best chance of letting your home and achieving the best possible price.
+First impressions count for everything when it comes to rental property, therefore it's vital your property looks its best for potential tenants.
+Maintaining a good condition for viewings will give you the best chance of letting your home and achieving the best possible price.
 So, what preparations should you make?
-This is the first view your potential tenants will have of your property, so you should focus on optimising its appearance.

 Make sure the house number is clearly visible.
 Keep rubbish and rubbish bins out of sight.

 De-clutter - create more space by moving some furniture into storage, tidy away or remove unnecessary objects, books and knick-knacks, clear out cupboards and wardrobes of non-

 Make minor repairs - fix leaky taps and cracks in the walls, replace broken or crooked tiles, replace burned-out light bulbs - make sure everything works and is in safe working condition.
 Instruction manuals are important to any ingoing tenant.

 Clean thoroughly, if needed - carpets, floors, windows, fixtures and fittings, etc.

 Eradicate unpleasant odours, like pet smells and cigarette smoke

 Decorate rooms if required - a lick of paint can re-energise the appearance of a room.

 Make sure all aspects of your property are up to scratch and meet all of the required standards to give you the best chance of finding the right tenants and achieving the best price.

 You need to make sure you are able to let your property.
 You may need consent from your mortgage company and the Freeholder/Head Lessor (in the case of leasehold property) before you are able to let.